dann-merlin/BeatSaverSpotifyFinder/README.md

 It will show you the options you have available and how to use the program.

-The following command will search the Playlist with the URI 5tucYhsJP4eThEX6ILK0Yb and download the beatmaps, whose like to dislike ratio is greater than 0.3 (30%) and more than 60000 Downloads.
+The following command will search the Playlist with the URI 5tucYhsJP4eThEX6ILK0Yb and download the beatmaps, whose like to dislike ratio is greater than 0.3 (30%) and which have more than 60000 Downloads.
 You can find out the URI of a Playlist by right-clicking it in spotify -> Share -> Copy Spotify URI Be sure to remove the preceding "spotify:playlist:"
 It will save the zip files to the directory "C:\Users\Peter\Documents".